EricTurner3/notion-mindmap/README.md

 Framework for developing and visualizing mind maps in notion.

 ### **WORK IN PROGRESS** - Forked from [here](https://github.com/davidAmiron/notion-mindmap) on 4 Mar 2022
+* While this initially was a fork, everything here has been scrapped and completely redone.
+Only the original name remains

 ## Setup
 1. Clone this project and install prereqs, preferably in a venv and run `pip install -r requirements.txt`